 Make sure to keep consistency through all mediums: your website, letters, newsletter, email, social media, brochures etc. For the website, it’s worth really investing time and money to produce a ‘shop window’ to your company that you’re happy with.
 After all, it’ll be the all-important first impression for many prospective clients and candidates.
 Once you have your logo and the overall look of your website designed, it’s worth looking into getting some graphics designed for social media and email so that the look is kept uniform and looks crisply professional from the outset.

 Don’t underestimate the power of social media.
-80% of 18 – 24 year olds have used social media to look for work.
+79% of job seekers use social media to look for work.
 With young people heading online to find jobs, your social presence is hugely important.
 It’s best to start as you mean to go on as soon as you create your social media channels, to attract candidates and eventually secure placements.
 LinkedIn, Facebook, Twitter and Google+ are all great platforms for networking and linking up with peers, future clients and job seekers.

 As well as spreading the word, social media can be used to build and maintain relationships with clients, peers, job seekers and even rival companies.
 LinkedIn can be a great platform for discussing corporate issues, and is a great way to know the key business players in your area.
 Create a sleek company profile and post regular updates and discussion points to maintain awareness of your new brand.
 Like a good sauce, consistency is key when it comes to social media.